 Planning for student time on campus came down to three main decision points: space constraints, developmental needs, and instructional delivery.
 For these reasons, we have decided to structure time on campus and time learning online differently for K-2 and 3-5.

 Current science points to smaller groups being an effective strategy for reducing exposure and limiting the number of contacts for any one individual student or staff member.
 For this reason, students will be placed in smaller cohorts.
 In addition, the staff members who come in contact with a cohort will also be kept consistent.
 The space needed for appropriate social distancing is considerable, and we are constrained by the footprint we occupy in the Good Shepherd Center.
 At this time, we do not have permission to temporarily utilize communal building spaces for classroom learning.
 Even with the use of Meridian Park, there is a limit to how many staff and students we can safely bring on campus at any one time.
-Once we have a sense of the number of students who will be learning on campus, we will be able to staff appropriately and share those specific details in an upcoming communication.

 Above all, we are committed to a hybrid, blended learning model so that we can achieve our mission and provide students the opportunity to inquire, investigate, innovate, and make an impact through multiple modes of learning.
 When students have the opportunity to collaborate and participate in meaningful discussions and experiences, they are able to develop stronger relationships with their peers and teachers and enrich their learning.
 With a blended model, we are doing all that we can to foster these relationships and a sense of community and belonging.
 This year, these types of experiences will be better balanced when there is a combination of in person and online learning.